AprilHGraves/Husky-Adventure/README.md

 The husky is animated differently depending on its current action.
 At the end of an animation, the animation either loops or switches to a different one.
 ![husky-draw-code](./dist/assets/images/husky-draw-code.png)

-If a living, unbound enemy is moving at a high and collides with another enemy, both enemies die.
+If an unbound enemy is moving at a high speed and collides with another unbound enemy, both enemies die.
 ![impact-code](./dist/assets/images/impact-code.png)

 ## Credits